aaronmoore2026/ci-docs/docs/examples/index.md

 ---

----
 # HTCondor Job Examples

-JSU Research Computing provides ready-to-use **HTCondor example workflows** to help new users quickly learn how to run computational jobs on shared cyberinfrastructure systems.
+JSU Research Computing provides ready-to-use **HTCondor example workflows** to help new users learn how to run computational jobs on shared cyberinfrastructure systems.

 These examples are designed to be: